lintiantian5904/Housing_Price_Project/README.md

 ***
 At present, it succeeded in scraping housing price of 101 Chinese cities from website Fang.com.

 It will move on to data analysis with economic and demographic data for the next stage.
+Cheers! :-)